- This event has passed.

 - An introduction of Social Ecology as a positive alternative to Eco-Fascism, and an explanation of how it has successfully been applied in Rojava.

-(We have changed digital conference platform and are no longer using zoom, clicking on the link above will take you to our new platform that is powered by Big Blue Button.)
+(We have changed digital conference platform and are no longer using zoom, clicking on the link above will take you to our new platform that is powered by Big Blue Button.
+Please make sure you select the mic button when joining so you are able to speak.)

 Event times are set at BST (British Summer Time), the time zone being UTC+1.